MartyrPher/GetGlam/README.md

 ## Features
 ### Overview
+Get Glam is an rewritten GetDressed/Kisekae for Stardew Valley 1.4.
+The base mod includes the dresser and all the face and nose options from Get Dressed.
+This mod differs from previous iterations since it adds content pack support.

 There are six folders that you are likely to see when downloading a Get Glam content pack:
 * Accessories
 * Base